 All you need is a floating chlorinator and some chlorine tablets.
 Insert the tablets into the floating chlorinator and put the chlorinator in the water.
 Then walk away and work on unpacking the groceries or tidying up the garage.

+We have a post on how many 1″ or 3″ tablets your pool needs.
 If you use three-inch chlorine tablets, it will take about two weeks for each tablet to dissolve in full.
 Talk about set it and forget it!

 Now, we do have to mention that you need a pool water testing kit in conjunction with chlorinating the pool.
 Your kit should be made for homeowners so it’s easy to understand even if you’re not a chemistry major.
 Here’s 3 Popular Ways to Test Your Swimming Pool Water.